 Banner image (for desktop displays)

-The title and short description are the first thing your audience sees.
-In fact, they might see them before they get to the page: If they’re coming from Google, the title is what will draw them in.
-Service Page titles and short descriptions also appear on Mass.gov’s Topic Pages.
-Try to write them using the words you think your audience would enter into a search engine to find them.
+The Service name and Short description are the first things your audience sees.
+In fact, they might see them before they get to the page: If they’re coming from Google, the Service name (a.k.a., the page title) is what will draw them in.
+Service names and Short descriptions also appear on Mass.gov’s Topic Pages when those pages link to Service Pages.
+Try to write them using words you think your audience would enter into a search engine.

 Choose the audience this content is intended for.
 This information will help measure how well these audiences are being served and won't be displayed on the public-facing site.
 This is currently only for internal use.
 Choose from: